nikothomas/ribbon-health/README.md

 ### From GitHub repository

-You can also add the dependency directly from the GitHub repository:
+You can also add the dependency directly from this GitHub repository:

 ```toml
 [dependencies]